puma/puma/README.md

     $ puma -t 8:32 -w 3

 On a ruby implementation that offers native threads, you should tune this number to match the number of cores available.
+Note that threads are still used in clustered mode, and the `-t` thread flag setting is per worker, so `-w 2 -t 16:16` will be 32 threads.

 Additionally, you can specify a block in your configuration that will be run on boot of each worker:

     # config/puma.rb
     on_worker_boot do
       # configuration here
     end

+This code can be used to setup the process before booting the application.
+This can be called multiple times to add hooks.

-be sure to specify the location of your configuration file:
+Be sure to specify the location of your configuration file:

     $ puma -t 8:32 -w 3 -C config/puma.rb